cloudmesh-community/sp19-516-122/notebook.md

 # Week 03/04/2019-03/10/2019
 * Project: Worked on cloudmesh cmd.
-Listing clusters and instances work.
-Next step will be to create, start, and stop clusters.
-Utilizing Config() to read YAML file and get EC2 keys.
+Most of the preliminary work is done.
+Command includes the ability to create, list, describe, and stop Spark clusters.
+Next phase will be to upload data and submit jobs.
 Using PrettyTable to nicely print results of requests.
 * Activity: Read up on docopt and PrettyTable.
 Utilizing both in project.

 # Week 02/25/2019-03/03/2019